logsem/aneris/paper/README.md

     opam install . --deps-only
     # build Lawyer; adjust the number of jobs as needed
     make -j 5

+## Checking the end results

+To check the axioms used in the development, step through the file `check/check.v`.
+It is a collection of our end results (adequacy statements for the case studies), to which all the used assumptions are printed.

+Our development relies on the axiom of choice, law of excluded middle, functional and propositional extensionality.

 ## Correspondence between the paper and Rocq formalization